 The tibialis posterior muscle (TPM) is the deepest muscle of the deep posterior compartment of the lower leg.
-Its long muscle belly arises from the posterior aspect of interosseous membrane and superior two-thirds of the posterior and medial surface of fibula, and the superior aspect of the proximal tibia.
+Its long muscle belly arises from the posterior aspect of the interosseous membrane and superior two-thirds of the posterior and medial surface of the fibula, and the superior aspect of the proximal tibia.
 The TPM tendon inserts distally onto many attachment points on the plantar surface of the foot.
 The muscle is primarily responsible for plantar flexion and inversion of the foot and receives its arterial blood supply and innervation from the posterior tibial artery and tibial nerve, respectively.

 Structure and Function

 The posterior compartment of the lower leg consists of superficial and deep divisions.
 The three muscles within the superficial posterior compartment include the gastrocnemius, soleus, and plantaris muscles.
 The deep posterior compartment muscles include the flexor hallucis longus (FHL), flexor digitorum longus (FDL), TPM, and popliteus muscles.